sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 Fire Insights can easily be setup up to run with MySQL.

-you can set it up directly from AWS RDS or it can be installed it on any machine
+You can set it up directly from AWS RDS or it can be installed on an EC2 machine

 More details of the MySQL database can be found here : https://www.mysql.com/